-7.6 Review of whereabouts failures
+7.9B Athletes who are neither National-Level Athletes nor International-Level Athletes

-7.7 Review of other anti-doping rule violations not covered by Articles7.2 to7.6
+(Lower-L evel Athletes) 35

-7.8 Iden tification of prior Anti-Doping Rule Violations 33
+7.10 Resolution without a hearing 36

-7.9 Provisional Suspensions
+7.11 Notification of results management decisions 36

-7.9.1 Mandatory Provisional Suspension 33
+7.12 Retirement from sport 37

-7.9.2 Optional Provisional Suspension 34
+ARTI CLE 8 RIGHT TO A FAIR HEARING 38

-7.9A Infr action Notices 35
+8.1 Fair hearings 38

-7.10 Res solution without a hearing 36
+8.2 Ever nt hearings 38

-7.11 Not ification of results management decisions 37
+8.3 Waiv ver of hearing 38

-7.12 Ret irement from sport 37
+8.4 Establishment of hearings

-ART CLE 8 RIGHT TO A FAIR HEARING 39
+8.5 Righ t to attend hearings 39

-8.1 Fair hearings 39
+8.6 NST determination 39

-8.2 Ever nt hearings 39
+8.7 Publ ic disclosure of hearing outcomes 39

-8.3 Waiver of hearing
+8.8 Appe eals and review 39

-8.4 Esta blishment of hearings 39
+8.9 Use of information arising during hearings 39

-8.5 Righ t to attend hearings 40
+ARTI CLE 9 AUTOMATIC DISQUALIFICATION OF INDIVIDUAL RESULTS 41

-8.6 CAS determination 40
+ARTI CLE 10 SANCTIONS ON INDIVIDUALS 42

-8.7 Publ ic disclosure of hearing outcomes 40
+10.1 occurs Disqualification of results in the Event during which an anti-doping rule violation 42

-8.8 Appe eals and review 41
+10.2 Ineligibility for Presence, Use or Attempted Use, or Possession of a Prohibited

-8.9 Use of information arising during hearings 41
+Substan ce or Prohibited Method 42

-ART CLE 9 AUTOMATIC DISQUALIFICATION OF INDIVIDUAL RESULTS 42
+10.3 Ineligibility for other anti-doping rule violations 43

-ART CLE 10 SANCTIONS ON INDIVIDUALS 43
+10.4 Elimination of the period of Ineligibility where there is No Fault or Negligence 44

-equalification of results in the Event during which an anti-doping rule violation 43
+10.5 Reduction of the period of Ineligibility based on No Significant Fault or Negligence е

-ligibility for Presence, Use or Attempted Use, or Possession of a Prohibited ce or Prohibited Method 43
+44

-10.3 Ine ligibility for other anti-doping rule violations 44
+10.6 Elimination, reduction, or suspension of period of Ineligibility or other 10

-10.4 Elin nination of the period of Ineligibility where there is No Fault or Negligence 45
+ences for reasons other than Fault

-10.5 Red duction of the period of Ineligibility based on No Significant Fault or Negligence 45
+10.7 Multiple violations 49

-10.6Elimination, reduction, or suspension of period of Ineligibility or other 0 reasons other than Fault
+10.8 Disqualification of results in Competitions subsequent to Sample collection or sion of an anti-doping rule violation 50

-10.7 Multiple violations
+10.9 Allocation of CAS Cost Awards and Forfeited Prize Money IJΤ

-10.8 Disqualification of results in Competitions subsequent to Sample colle ection or
+10.10 Financial Consequences .
+51

-commission of an anti-doping rule violation 51
+10.11 Commencement of Ineligibility period .
+51

-10.9 Allocation of CAS Cost Awards and Forfeited Prize Money 51
+10.12 Status during Ineligibility .
+53

-10.10 Financial Consequences
+10.13 Automatic publication of sanction .
+55

-10.11 Commencement of Ineligibility period
+ART ICLE 11 CONSEQUENCES TO TEAMS .
+56

-10.12 Status during Ineligibility
+11.1 Testing of Team Sports .
+56

-10.13 Automatic publication of sanction 55
+11.2 Consequences for Team Sports .
+56

-ARTICLE 11 CONSEQUENCES TO TEAMS 56
+11.3 Event ruling body may establish stricter Consequences for Team Sports .
+56

-11.1 Testing of Team Sports 56
+ART ICLE 12 SANCTIONS AGAINST SPORTING BODIES .
+57

-11.2 Consequences for Team Sports
+12.1 Withholding funding for non-compliance .
+57

-11.3 Event ruling body may establish stricter Consequences for Team Sport ts56
+12.2 Disciplinary action against a sporting administration body .
+57

-ARTICLE 12 SANCTIONS AGAINST SPORTING BODIES 57
+ART ICLE 13 APPEALS .
+58

-12.1 Withholding funding for non-compliance 57
+13.1 Decisions subject to appeal .
+58

-12.2 Disciplinary action against a sporting administration body 57
+13.2 Provision Appeals from decisions regarding Anti-Doping Rule Violations, Consequences, nal Suspensions, recognition of decisions and jurisdiction .
+58

-ARTICLE 13 APPEALS
+13.3 Failure to render a timely decision .
+61

-13.1 Decisions subject to appeal
+13.4 Appeals relating to TUEs .
+61

-13.2 Appeals from decisions regarding Anti-Doping Rule Violations, Conseq uences,
+13.5 Notification of appeal decisions .
+61

-Provisional Suspensions, recognition of decisions and jurisdiction
+13.6 Time for filing appeals .
+61

-13.3 Failure to render a timely decision 60
+13.7 CAS fees .
+62

-13.4 Appeals relating to TUEs 61
+ART ICLE 14 CONFIDENTIALITY AND REPORTING .
+63

-13.5 Notification of appeal decisions 61
+14.1 asserted Information concerning Adverse Analytical Findings, Atypical Findings, and othe anti-doping rule violations

-13.6 Time for filing appeals 61
+14.2 Notice of anti-doping rule violation decisions and request for files .
+64

-ARTICLE 14 CONFIDENTIALITY AND REPORTING 63
+14.3 Public disclosure .
+64

-14.1 Information concerning Adverse Analytical Findings, Atypical Findings, , and other
+14.4 Data privacy .
+66

-asserted anti-doping rule violations 63
+ARTICLE 15 APPLICATION AND RECOGNITION OF DECISIONS .
+67

-14.2 Notice of anti-doping rule violation decisions and request for files 64
+INCORPORATION OF THIS ANTI-DOPING POLICY AND OBLIGATIONS OF THE .
+68

-14.3 Public disclosure 64
+STATUTE OF LIMITATIONS .
+69